MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

     edit the message in the Sales E-mail Detail Entry window or the Receivables Email Detail Entry window.

-If you don’t mark this option, you wont be able to edit the subject and message body of the Sales E-mail Detail Entry window or the Receivables E-mail Detail Entry window.
+If you don't mark this option, you wont be able to edit the subject and message body of the Sales E-mail Detail Entry window or the Receivables E-mail Detail Entry window.